 The largest square which fits into a circle is ABCD and EFGH is a square with G and H on the line CD and E and F on the circumference of the circle.
 Show that AB = 5EF.
+Similarly the largest. . . .

-Prove Pythagoras Theorem using enlargements and scale factors.
+Prove Pythagoras' Theorem using enlargements and scale factors.

 This article discusses how every Pythagorean triple (a, b, c) can be illustrated by a square and an L shape within another square.
 You are invited to find some triples for yourself.